Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets: Introduction

 Magnons are the quanta of spin waves representing the fundamental excitation of the magnetic order in a magnetic system.
 Magnons play a crucial role in our understanding of magnetism.
 They have been the subject of extensive study for their properties and applications in various technologies, particularly in the development of novel magnonic devices \cite{chen_unidirectional_2021, haldar_reconfigurable_2016, urazhdin_nanomagnonic_2014, khitun_magnonic_2010, mahmoud_introduction_2020, chumak_advances_2022, wang_nanoscale_2024}.
 Antiferromagnetic magnons are investigated for their potential use in ultrafast applications including next-generation memory devices and information processing \cite{xiong_antiferromagnetic_2022, kosub_purely_2017, olejnik_antiferromagnetic_2017, olejnik_terahertz_2018,jungfleisch_high-frequency_2017}, terahertz spectroscopy and imaging \cite{lee_terahertz_2021, rongione_emission_2023, mashkovich_terahertz_2019, bowlan_using_2018,wu_principles_2021}, and quantum computing \cite{meier_quantum_2003}.
 Giant magnetoresistance (GMR) was discovered in 1988 in antiferromagnetically coupled layered ferromagnetic (FM) structures \cite{baibich_giant_1988,binasch_enhanced_1989}.
 This marks one of the initial applications of synthetic antiferromagnetic (sAF) heterostructures comprising two ferromagnetic metal layers coupled antiferromagnetically.
 This idea expanded to various other devices such as magnetic tunnel junctions and spin-torque nano-oscillators \cite{ grollier_spintronic_2016, kiselev_microwave_2003, luo_implementation_2023}. sAFs offer several engineering advantages compared to bulk antiferromagnets.
 Unlike bulk antiferromagnetic materials, sAFs can be tailored with specific layer thicknesses and compositions, which allows for the optimization of magnetic properties such as exchange bias, coercivity, and anisotropy.
 These engineering opportunities make sAFs ideal model systems for studying antiferromagnetic magnons.

 Coupling between magnon modes in sAFs can lead to the exchange of energy and momentum between different magnon modes.
 By controlling the coupling strength, the propagation and transmission of spin waves can be manipulated.
 This can improve performance in magnonic devices such as magnon transistor \cite{gong_electrically_2018}, and magnon logic elements \cite{chumak_fundamentals_2019}.
-The most dominant mechanisms responsible for magnon-magnon coupling are the exchange interaction (short range) \cite{macneill_gigahertz_2019} and the dipolar interaction (long range) \cite{shiota_tunable_2020}.
+The most dominant mechanisms responsible for magnon-magnon coupling \cite{zhang_perspective_2025} are the exchange interaction (short range) \cite{macneill_gigahertz_2019} and the dipolar interaction (long range) \cite{shiota_tunable_2020}.
 In sAFs comprising two sublattices with antiferromagnetic exchange interaction, two distinct normal modes can emerge based on the relative motion of the spins precessing in the sublattices; in-phase motion (acoustic mode) or out-of-phase motion (optical mode).
-Generally, these modes are protected by symmetry, preventing them from coupling \cite{patchett_symmetry_2022}.
+Generally, these modes are protected by symmetry, preventing them from coupling \cite{neumann_uber_1929, patchett_symmetry_2022}.
+In a symmetric synthetic antiferromagnet, where the two ferromagnetic layers are magnetically equivalent, a $180^\circ$ rotation about the field direction (when the field is aligned with a high-symmetry axis) is a valid symmetry operation.
+Under this operation, the acoustic mode is odd ($A\rightarrow -A$) and the optical mode is even ($A\rightarrow A$).
+Any coupling term must be invariant under the symmetry operation; however, the product of an even and an odd mode changes sign and therefore the coupling vanishes, allowing the modes to cross without hybridization.
 Strategies to facilitate magnon-magnon coupling in sAFs have been studied recently \cite{sud_tunable_2020, dai_strong_2021,hayashi_observation_2023, shiota_tunable_2020,sklenar_self-hybridization_2021,chen_tuning_2020}.